tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Adding the convertErrDate test event](Images/lambda-add-convertErrDate.png)

-Execute the `convertErrDate` test, and comment to the students that the date validation was successfully run since the `ElicitSlot` dialogue type is returned together with the message asking for different age of birth.
+Execute the `convertErrDate` test, and tell students that the date validation was successfully run, since the `ElicitSlot` dialogue type is returned together with the message asking for a different date of birth.

 ![Test results from convertErrDate](Images/lambda-testing-results-convertErrDate.png)

-Close the execution results window, and now you will introduce a typo on the code to raise a runtime error.
+Close the execution results window.
+You will now introduce a typo on the code to raise a runtime error.
 On the `parse_float()` function, delete the closing parenthesis on line 12.
-Click on the "Save" button and run any of the testing events.
+Click the "Save" button and run any of the testing events.

 ![Provoking a runtime error](Images/lambda-provoking-runtime-error.png)